osquery/osquery/docs/wiki/installation/install-linux.md

 \* You may also set a different config plugin using `/etc/osquery/osquery.flags`.<br />
 \** We do not recommend using the latest/unstable package as it is built from our master branch and does not guarentee safety.

+## Running osquery

+To start a standalone osquery use: `$ osqueryi`.
+This does not need a server or service.
+All the table implementations are included!

+After exploring the rest of the documentation you should understand the basics of configuration and logging.
+These and most other concepts apply to the `osqueryd`, the daemon, tool.
+To start the daemon:

+- `sudo cp /usr/share/osquery/osquery.example.conf /etc/osquery/osquery.conf`
+- `sudo service osquery start`
+- `sudo service osquery status`

+Note: The interactive shell and daemon do NOT communicate!